Get

 The instructions for these trials are pretty straightforward and simple.
 First, your dog should be fed a special diet (called an elimination diet) for 8 to 12 weeks, and no treats or other foods are allowed during this time.
 The diet chosen should be hypoallergenic for your dog, which means that it contains a protein your dog has never eaten before or it contains proteins that have been hydrolyzed.

 The typical proteins used for this purpose are venison, rabbit, or fish.
 However, finding the right diet can be challenging because there are only so many options on the market, and many companies use similar ingredients.
 This is why homemade diets can play an important role as an elimination diet.
-Your vet will recommend you to use a single protein and a single carbohydrate source to be fed during the trial.
+The vet will recommend you to use a single protein and a single carbohydrate source to be fed during the trial.
 These diets are not suitable for long-term management since they lack important nutrients that your dog needs.

-You and your vet may choose to do the food trial using a protein hydrolyzed diet.
+You and the vet may choose to do the food trial using a protein hydrolyzed diet.
 These are commercial diets in which the proteins have been treated to reduce their size to smaller peptides and amino acids, which can’t be recognized by the dog’s immune system, making it unable to trigger an allergic response to them.
 These types of elimination diets are suitable to be fed long term if necessary because they are nutritionally balanced and complete.

 If your dog’s health problems improve while they are fed the elimination diet and deteriorate once you introduce their old diet back, a food allergy can be diagnosed.
 This step is called a food challenge.
-Once you start feeding your dog again the elimination diet and they are free of allergy signs, guided by your vet, you can very gradually start introducing food ingredients (provocation testing) until their skin or digestive system flares up again.
+Once you start feeding your dog again the elimination diet and they are free of allergy signs, guided by a vet, you can very gradually start introducing food ingredients (provocation testing) until their skin or digestive system flares up again.
 This can be the way to diagnose exactly the proteins that cause your dog’s allergies to make your choice for the long-term diet your dog will eat.

 If you are concerned about the health and well-being of your pet, seek veterinary advice for the best course of action.

-If you need to speak with a vet but can’t get to one, head over to PangoVet.
-It’s an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!
+Did you know you can speak to a veterinarian without having to travel?
+Just head over to PangoVet.
+It's an online service where you can talk to a vet online and get the advice you need for your pet — all at an affordable price!

 How Are Food Allergies Treated?